 When school is close to starting, review your notes, and try to apply throughout the school year the solutions that you’ve brainstormed.

-This strategy works like a charm and has become a mainstay on my summer to-do list for teachers!
+This strategy works like a charm and has become a mainstay on my personal teacher summer to-do list.

-This item should be on your summer to-do list for teachers every year!
+As teachers, I believe this item should be on our summer to-do lists every year!

 You’ve turned in your professional teaching goals to your supervisor, so now what?

 Well, take some time to really focus on you as a person.

 Do you want to become a principal, literacy coach, or educational consultant in the near future?

 Maybe you would like to do more professional development presentations.